-On behalf of the New Zealand Grain and Seed Trade Association I am pleased to cordially invite you to the 2023 APSA Asian Seed Congress.
+On behalf of the New Zealand Grain and Seed Trade Association, I am thrilled to welcome you all to New Zealand and to the 28th Asian Seed Congress!

 On behalf of New Zealand Grain and Seed Trade Association I am pleased to cordially invite you, our APSA delegates to Christchurch, New Zealand for 2023 Asian Seed Congress.
 We are delighted to be co-hosting this prestigious international convention at the City’s new, world class Convention Centre venue in the heart of the city.
 Christchurch is the centre for New Zealand’s production of both arable and vegetable seeds.
 Located nearby Christchurch are Universities and Government Research Institutes with a strong agriculture and horticulture research focus, including seed research.
 New Zealand is recognised globally as a leading producer, processor and exporter of high-quality seed for a wide range of crops.
 Our industry is innovation focused utilising grower expertise, leading practices and state of the art technologies throughout seed production processes.
 This is the first time APSA has come to New Zealand and will be a great opportunity to accelerate your business, meet and talk all things seed from across the world with colleagues, friends and industry professionals.
 Christchurch offers you a memorable experience and we look forward to welcoming you all at ASC 2023.

 The Asian Seed Congress is APSA’s flagship event, held annually in a host country within the Asia-Pacific region.
 The event is organized jointly by APSA and the host country's National Organizing Committee, and steered by the national seed association in the host country.